godonnell2/graceodonnell/_posts/2017-06-18-ten-ways-to-improve-seo.markdown

 >
 >[Pieter Levels](https://twitter.com/levelsio)

-**10) Diversify.** As with anything in life the more you can Diversify, the better protected you’ll be from change.
+**10) Diversify.** As with anything in life the more you can diversify, the better protected you’ll be from change.